BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 -Eugene Wigner (Nobel Prize in Physics, 1963) speaking about von Neumann's brain¹⁷

 <blockquote>
 I have known a great many intelligent people in my life.
-I knew Max Planck, Max von Laue, and Wemer Heisenberg.
+I knew Max Planck, Max von Laue, and [Werner] Heisenberg.
 Paul Dirac was my brother-in-Iaw; Leo Szilard and Edward Teller have been among my closest friends; and Albert Einstein was a good friend, too.
 And I have known many of the brightest younger scientists.
 But none of them had a mind as quick and acute as Jancsi von Neumann.
 I have often remarked this in the presence of those men, and no one ever disputed me.
 </blockquote>
--Eugene Wigner again -https://www.goodreads.com/quotes/10039869-i-have-known-a-great-many-intelligent-people-in-my or here: https://fabpedigree.com/Tech/genius3.htm
+-Eugene Wigner again²⁰

 <blockquote>
 There was a seminar for advanced students in Zürich that I was teaching and von Neumann was in the class.